blobcache/blobcache/README.md

 Take a look in `./docs` for design documents.

+Blobcache depends on [INET256](https://github.com/inet256/inet256) for connections to peers.
+The INET256 daemon must be running and accessible for blobcache to work.

 ## Goals
 - Store data.
 Blobcache figures out with who and for how long, and how much will be owed in exchange.
 - Request data.
 A node should be able to request any data on the network, even data which it did not post.